paulmoskow/my-test/README.md

 # Test Task for React

-This project is a test project with the aim to create a Single Page Application with a list of cards, each containing information either fetched from an endpoint or created by the user.
+This project is a test project aimed to create a Single Page Application with a list of cards, each containing information either fetched from an endpoint or created by the user.
 For the task, the public API https://github.com/wh-iterabb-it/meowfacts is used.

 ## Tech Stack